 You don’t have to wait with anxiety like I did.
 If you have time, you can work on the application package more than 30 days prior to the work permit expiration.

 Take advantage of every opportunity to be sponsored by your current or prospective employer.
 Use your time spent working in Canada to secure your future.
-Once you’re done with PR aim for a Canadian citizenship.
+Once you’re done with PR aim for Canadian citizenship.

 Am I looking too far ahead?
 I’ll bring you back here in the present.